Reinissance/midiTrio/README.md

 A midi accompaignant application for mobiles created with [Pure Data](https://puredata.info/) and [MobMuPlat](https://danieliglesia.com/mobmuplat/).

-You need an multitimbral Soundmodule or Keyboard to use it, the app does not produce any sound itself.
+You need an multitimbral GM Soundmodule or Keyboard to use it, the app does not produce any sound itself.
 You could also install [plugdata](https://plugdata.org/) and setup your DAW to use your favourite plugins.

 ![MobMuPlat GUI Screenshot](./img/gui.png)